runekaagaard/django-hypergen/README.rst

 How does it look?
 =================

-If you crank the magic up to 11, a simple counter looks like this:
+Using Hypergen most high level constructs, a simple counter looks like this:

 .. code-block:: python